evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 If your protein consists of multiple domains, you may want to consider limiting the modelled protein region to the parts relevant to the design problem (e.g. by not including the Fc region if designing antibody CDRs), as this will both speed up the computation and potentially can give more accurate results.

-### What model should I use? / What properties do different zero-shot methods design for?
+### What model should I use? / What properties do different zero-shot methods capture?

 As a rule of thumb, to design functional proteins we recommend to use: